105 Wondrous Facts about Washington, D.C.

-• Thus, when it was established in 1790 from lands ceded from Maryland and Virginia, it really was square-shaped, with each side measuring 10 miles, so it was actually 100 mi2.
-Later, the Virginia land was given back, bringing it back down to near its current size.
+5. Thus, when it was established in 1790 from lands ceded from Maryland and Virginia, it was square-shaped, with each side measuring 10 miles, so it was actually 100 mi2.
+Later, the Virginia land was returned, bringing it down to near its current size.

-• If it were a state, Washington D.C. would have the highest population density in the US, with 11,295 people per square mile (4361 per square kilometer).
-That’s 10 times higher than the population density of New Jersey, the most dense state.
+7. If Washington, D.C. were a state, it would have the highest population density in the US, with 11,295 people per square mile (4361 per square kilometer).
+That’s ten times higher than the population density of New Jersey, the most dense state.

-• If it were a country, Washington D.C. would be larger than 6 others.
-It is 336 times larger than Vatican City (the city inside Rome), and also larger than Monaco, Nauru, Tuvalu, San Marino, and Liechtenstein.
+8. If Washington, D.C. were a country, it would be larger than six others.
+It is 336 times larger than Vatican City and larger than Monaco, Nauru, Tuvalu, San Marino, and Liechtenstein.

 An aerial view of Washington DC, with a wide multi-lane road leading to the Capitol building

-• Washington DC is located on the east bank of the Potomac River, with Virginia state on the western side of the river.
-It is bordered on all other sides by Maryland.
+9. Washington, D.C., is located on the east bank of the Potomac River, with Virginia State on the western side of the river.
+Maryland borders it on all other sides.

-• Previous US capitals before Washington D.C. included New York City, Trenton (New Jersey), Annapolis (Maryland), Princeton (New Jersey), York and Lancaster (Pennsylvania), Baltimore (Maryland), and the most recent one, Philadelphia (Pennsylvania).
+10. Previous US capitals before Washington, D.C. included New York City, Trenton (New Jersey), Annapolis (Maryland), Princeton (New Jersey), York and Lancaster (Pennsylvania), Baltimore (Maryland), and the most recent one, Philadelphia (Pennsylvania).

-• With 670,050 residents, Washington D.C. is the 23rd largest city in the United States, putting it between El Paso, Texas and Boston, Massachusetts in terms of population.
+11. With 670,050 residents, Washington, D.C. is the 23rd largest city in the United States, putting it between El Paso, Texas and Boston, Massachusetts in terms of population.

-• The Greater Washington DC Area, which includes Arlington and Alexandria in Virginia, has a population of 6.4 million, making it the 6th largest metropolitan area in the United States.
+12. The Greater Washington, D.C.
+Area, which includes Arlington and Alexandria in Virginia, has a population of 6.4 million, making it the 6th largest metropolitan area in the United States.

 An aerial view of Washington D.C., with the Washington Monument sticking up, and a bridge across the tidal basin in the foreground